Return to work plans (RTWP)

 - recognise the existing skills, experience and capabilities of the injured worker to allow suitable employment to be found

-There are several important steps involved in preparing an effective RTW plan:
+There are six important steps involved in preparing an effective RTW plan:

 1. Gathering information

-A good starting point is to have a copy of your worker’s pre-injury job duties and a copy of the workers current medical certificate of capacity.
+A good starting point is to have a copy of your workers pre-injury job duties and a copy of the injured workers current medical certificate of capacity for work from the injured workers medical practitioner.

-Compare the pre-injury duties physical requirements with any medical restrictions listed on the medical certificate of capacity.
-Identify if any pre-injury duties can be achieved on a return to work plan.
+Compare the pre-injury duties physical requirements with any medical restrictions listed of the medical certificate of capacity and identify if there are pre-injury duties that can be achieved on a return to work plan.

-If the worker’s medical restrictions do not allow for any pre-injury duties to be performed, then consult with other work areas within your business to find suitable duties to allow for the injured worker to safely return to the workplace as soon as practicable.
+If workers medical restrictions do not allow for any pre-injury duties to be performed, then consult with other work areas within your business to find suitable duties to allow for the injured worker to safely return to the workplace as soon as practicable.

-RTWPs are unique to the individual worker and will vary on the nature of their injury.
-Studies have shown that staged RTWPs, developed with the input of the worker are most successful.
+RTWPs are unique to the individual injured worker and vary on the injured worker concerned and the nature of their injury.
+Studies have shown that staged RTWPs, developed with the input of the injured worker are most successful.

 2. Determine the return to work goal